LXJS/training-webrtc/WORKSHOP.md

 Our simple WebRTC application will only permit a maximum of two peers to share a room.

-1. Ensure you have Node, socket.io and [node-static](https://www.npmjs.org/package/node-static) installed.
-Node can be downloaded from [nodejs.org](http://nodejs.org/); installation is straightforward and quick.
-To install socket.io and node-static, run Node Package Manager from a terminal in your application directory:
+1. Ensure you have Node, socket.io, [node-static](https://www.npmjs.org/package/node-static) installed.

   ```bash
   npm install socket.io
   npm install node-static
   ```

+1. Write a simple signalling server that allows two clients to exchange signalling messages with each other.
+Take a look at the code in the [examples/step5](examples/step5) directory if you get stuck.
-2. Using the code from the [step 5](examples/step5) directory, run the server (_server.js_).
-To start the server, run the following command from a terminal in your application directory:
+1. To start your server when you're finished, run the following command from a terminal in your application directory:

   ```bash
   node server.js
   ```

-3. From your browser, open _localhost:2014_.
+1. From your browser, open _localhost:2014_.
 Open a new tab page or window in any browser and open _localhost:2014_ again, then repeat.

-4. To see what's happening, check the Chrome DevTools console (Command-Option-J, or Ctrl-Shift-J).
+1. To see what's happening, check the Chrome DevTools console (Command-Option-J, or Ctrl-Shift-J).

 ### Solution